Naomi-Toloumu/Naomi-Toloumu.github.io/projects/Books4TheHomeless.md

 II) Collect the boxes from each of the AVID grade level's classroom by the end of each week then bring them back on Monday.

 III) After the designated deadline, collect the boxes one last time and thoroughly clean the books and count for each grade level's box.

 IV) After properly cleaning the books, deliver them to the Institute For Human Services Inc.

-V) Present the data to the Junior AVID class and panel of judges
+V) Present our data to the panel of judge and junior AVID class.

 Final Results: